Stakely/stakely-docs/docs/staking-api/authentication.md

 # Authentication

-Welcome to the Authentication section of the Stakely Staking API documentation.
 This page outlines the necessary steps and protocols for securely interacting with our API, ensuring that your data remains safe and your transactions are securely processed.

 ## Auth Endpoints

-Authentication endpoints are crucial components of any API that require user verification.
-These endpoints are designed to handle requests related to user authentication and security, ensuring that only authorized users can access specific functionalities of the system.
-Common tasks managed by authentication endpoints include logging in users, handling session tokens, and managing user authentication states.
+These endpoints are designed to handle requests related to user authentication and security, ensuring that only authorized users can access specific functionalities of the system:

----

-- **Register** [`/api/v1/auth/email/register`](/staking-api/api-reference#tag/auth/post/api/v1/auth/email/register) Although you can register using your desired email and password, your account will need to be manually activated by us.
-Please contact us.
+- **Register** [`/api/v1/auth/email/register`](/staking-api/api-reference#tag/auth/post/api/v1/auth/email/register) Although you can register using your desired email and password, your account will need to be manually activated.
+Please contact us before using this endpoint.
-- **Login** [`/api/v1/auth/email/login`](/staking-api/api-reference#tag/auth/post/api/v1/auth/email/login) for access to the Staking API, once logged in you can retrieve JWT token.
+- **Login** [`/api/v1/auth/email/login`](/staking-api/api-reference#tag/auth/post/api/v1/auth/email/login) Use this endpoint to login and retrieve the JWT token, used to manage API keys.
-- **Manage API Keys** [`/apikeys`](/staking-api/api-reference#tag/apikeys): This includes creating new API keys, listing all your existing keys, and deleting any keys that are no longer needed.
+- **Manage API Keys** [`/apikeys`](/staking-api/api-reference#tag/apikeys) This includes creating new API keys, listing all your existing keys, and deleting any keys that are no longer needed.

 ## Beta Stage Registration